Summit cross

-Various other forms of marking or symbol such as cairns, prayer flags or ovoos may be found around the world on passes and hills, in particular on sacred mountains.
-In the Italian Alps a Madonna is sometimes placed at the summit instead of a cross.
+The practice originated in the German Alps, where it is known as a Gipfelkreuz.
+Various other forms of marking or symbol such as cairns, prayer flags or ovoos may be found around the world on passes and hills, especially sacred mountains.
+In the Italian Alps and other places, a Madonna is sometimes placed at the summit instead of a cross.